 Direct Wh- question Indirect question

-) A (1 Can/Could you tell me where the bank is?

 Where is the bank?
-Can/Could I ask you
+Can/Could you tell me Can/Could I ask you where the bank is?

-Darik: I was wondering where the bank is.
+I was wondering where the bank is.

-Direct Yes/ No question Indirect question
+Direct Yes / No question Indirect question

-Do you know Can/Could you tell me if you know this man?
+Do you know this man?
+Can/Could you tell me if you know this man?

-this man?
-Can/Could I ask you if man:
+Can/Could I ask you if IIIdII?

 I was wondering if you know this man.

-- Indirect guestions feel softer and more polite than direct questions.
+- Indirect questions feel softer and more polite than direct questions.
 In the first part of indirect questions, we use fixed phrases such as Can/Could you tell me ... ?, Do you know ... ? and I was wondering ... . - When we form indirect questions with a question word, we don't add an auxiliary verb and the word order is the same as in affirmative sentences.
 I was wondering where the kidnappers hid.
 I was wondering where did the kidnappers hide. - To form indirect Yes/No questions, we use if.
 Can I ask you if you think she was brave?